 Data for scientific studies have been obtained not only from instruments on Polar but also from the fleet of other ISTP satellites and collaborating missions, supported by a large array of ground-based instruments.
 The Polar science team sought to measure and learn how the solar wind plasma energy enters into the magnetosphere through the polar cusp on the dayside of the magnetosphere.
 The scientists wanted to determine the mechanisms that cause the ionospheric plasma outflow, the importance and characteristics of various processes that accelerate the aurora-producing particles, and the many ways in which energy and momentum are exchanged between the collisionless plasmas and with the electromagnetic fields accessible to the Polar spacecraft.
 From the images they received, they will determine the rate of energy input into the atmosphere from auroral particles and their effects on the atmosphere.

-- The Toroidal Imaging Mass-Angle Spectrograph (TIMAS)
+- Management for the Toroidal Imaging Mass-Angle Spectrograph (TIMAS) after September 2001

 - TIMAS Principal Investigator W.K.
 Peterson

-The science objectives of the Toroidal Imaging Mass-Angle Spectrograph (TIMAS) were to investigate :
+The science objectives of the Toroidal Imaging Mass-Angle Spectrograph (TIMAS) were to investigate:

 - The transfer of solar wind energy and momentum to the magnetosphere